aidana7284/GTKY/README.md

-My name is ...
+My name is Aidan Andres

-I'm ... years old.
+I'm 15 years old.

-I was born in ....
+I was born in a hopsital in Brooklyn

-My favorite color is ...
+My favorite color is RED

-My favorite 3 artist are ...
+My favorite 3 artist are Benson, Jackson and Ivan

-On the weekends I like to ...
+On the weekends I like to eat food.